tessgi/TessGiWebsite/content/pages/observing/faq.md

 #### **How many TESS 2-minute target slots will be available to TESS Guest Investigators?**

-About 5% of TESS targets (~25,000) will be available to the GI program during the course of the 2-year baseline mission.
+At least 20,000 targets will be available to the GI program during the course of the 2-year baseline mission.
+This number may be higher depending on the demand.

 #### **Will funds also be available?**

 Yes.
 TESS Guest Investigators at US Institutions may apply for funding to support their TESS Investigations.
+There are two levels of funding: small programs receive approximately $50,000 and large programs receive $200,000

 #### **What if I have an interesting and timely TESS target that needs to be observed quickly, once TESS is launched?**

+Target of opportunity proposals are solicited for rapidly evolving phenomena whose occurrence is not predictable at the time of the TESS proposal deadline.
+These proposals would commence after the spacecraft upload following the trigger event, which could be as long as 2 months after the event.
+The impact to science of such a potential delay must be addressed in proposals requesting ToO observations.
+These proposals are submitted during the regular cycle and are eligible for funding.

- About 10% of the GI targets will be reserved for rapid turn-around, Director's Discretionary Time (DDT).
+Additionally, about 10% of the GI targets will be reserved for rapid turn-around, Director's Discretionary Time (DDT).
 If your target can't wait for the next GI proposal cycle, then DDT is the route for you.

-#### **When will the Call for Proposals be released?**

- About one year prior to launch.
-The call will come out about 2-3 months prior to the deadline for proposals.
-A peer review will be held 2-3 months following this deadline, with targets and funds announced soon thereafter.
-The schedule is driven by the date when GI targets need to be incorporated into the TESS Target Input Catalog (TIC).
-The Call for Proposals will be an amendment to NASA's Research Opportunities in Space and Earth Sciences (ROSES).

 #### **Will there be any proprietary time period for GI targets?**